rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/_index.md

 +++
 date = '2025-08-26T16:57:03+01:00'
 draft = false
-title = 'AWS Certified Cloud Practitioner'
+title = 'AWS Certified Cloud Practitioner 🗂️'
 +++
 The `AWS Certified Cloud Practitioner` validates foundational, high-level understanding of AWS Cloud, services, and terminology.
 This is a good starting point on the AWS Certification journey for individuals with no prior IT or cloud experience switching to a cloud career or for line-of-business employees looking for foundational cloud literacy.

 _Source:_ https://aws.amazon.com/certification/certified-cloud-practitioner/